wowmakers/movies-problem/README.md

 ## Movies Problem

-This repo was created as a way to apply for a programming job at WowMakers.
+This repo was created as a way to apply for [this programming job](http://jobs.hasgeek.com/view/8xfri) at WowMakers.
 To apply, fork this repo and send in a pull request with the solution for the problem.
 We will get in touch with you via the email provided in your github profile.

 ## The problem